9 Best Ambient AI Medical Scribes 2026

 Which AI scribe works with Epic?

-Abridge and DAX Copilot offer some of the most mature enterprise Epic embeddings, operating as applications within Epic Haiku and Hyperdrive.
-Suki, Nabla, and DeepScribe also integrate with Epic through various connection methods.
-On the Max plan, Glass Health supports Epic clinical workflows, so the relevant distinction is not whether Glass works with Epic, but how deeply each vendor is embedded and whether the workflow also carries clinical reasoning outputs alongside the note.
-Freed’s Chrome extension works with Epic’s browser-based interfaces.
-The depth of Epic integration varies significantly — ask specifically whether the integration supports write-back into the encounter note, structured data fields, or only free-text insertion.
+Abridge and Dragon Copilot offer mature enterprise Epic workflows.
+Suki, Nabla, and DeepScribe also market Epic-related workflows through various connection methods.
+On the Max plan, Glass Health supports Epic clinical workflows, so the relevant distinction is not whether Glass works with Epic, but how each vendor is embedded and whether the workflow also carries clinical reasoning outputs alongside the note.
+Freed''s Chrome extension works with Epic''s browser-based interfaces.
+The depth of Epic integration varies significantly; ask specifically how the integration handles note review, charting, structured data fields, and free-text insertion.

 Which AI scribe works with Athena?

-Glass Health supports Athena clinical workflows on the Max plan, allowing physicians to connect ambient notes, DDx outputs, and A&P drafts to the chart in supported setups.
+Glass Health supports athenahealth and Elation clinical workflows on the Max plan, alongside Epic and eClinicalWorks, allowing physicians to connect ambient notes, DDx outputs, and A&P drafts to the chart in supported setups.
 Suki also supports Athena.
 Other vendors may rely on browser extensions or copy-paste workflows depending on the exact environment.
 For Athena practices that want both ambient scribing and clinical decision support in a single tool, Glass Health is one of the strongest options to evaluate.
-Learn about Glass’s ambient CDS workflow.
+Learn about Glass''s ambient CDS workflow.

 What is the difference between an AI scribe and clinical decision support?

-An AI scribe documents what happened during a clinical encounter — it converts conversation to structured notes.
-Clinical decision support (CDS) helps the physician think through what should happen — generating differential diagnoses, suggesting workup, and producing evidence-cited assessment and plans.
-Most AI scribes are documentation-only tools.
-They automate the transcription and structuring of the encounter but do not contribute to clinical reasoning.
-Glass Health combines ambient scribing with full CDS: three-tier differential diagnosis, problem-based A&P generation with evidence citations, and clinical Q&A for real-time evidence queries.
-This distinction matters because the most time-consuming part of clinical documentation is not capturing what was said — it is writing the assessment and plan based on clinical reasoning.
-Learn about Glass’s ambient CDS workflow.
+An AI scribe converts conversation into structured notes.
+Clinical decision support (CDS) helps the physician think through what should happen next, whether that means differential diagnosis, evidence retrieval, or assessment-and-plan support.
+Some vendors publish documentation-first workflows, some publish assistant or evidence workflows, and Glass Health combines ambient scribing with differential diagnosis, assessment-and-plan drafting, and clinical Q&A in one path.
+This distinction matters because the most time-consuming part of clinical documentation is often not capturing what was said.
+It is reviewing and finalizing the assessment and plan.
+Learn about Glass''s ambient CDS workflow.

 How accurate are AI medical scribes?